Christ is Better than Moses

 Moses was a servant in God’s house, but Jesus is the Son over the house.
 He is the heir and possesses authority that Moses could never have.

-Since we are to be faithful until the end of our lives, the writer quotes Psalms 95:7-11 to encourage his audience not harden their hearts like their ancestors.
-Though it is a psalm of David (Hebrews 4:7), it is a quote attributed to the Holy Spirit because David was writing under the direction of the Spirit (II Peter 1:20-21).
+Since we are to be faithful until the end of our lives, the writer quotes Psalms 95:7-11 to encourage his audience not to harden their hearts, as their ancestors did.
+Although it is a psalm attributed to David (Hebrews 4:7), it is also a quote attributed to the Holy Spirit, as David wrote under the direction of the Spirit (II Peter 1:20-21).
 David penned the words, but they were the Holy Spirit’s words.

 The problem is that anyone can fall away from God.
 This should be noted since you cannot fall away from something you have never had.
-Hebrews 3:12 proves that the idea of once saved, always saved is false.
+Hebrews 3:12 disproves the idea that once saved, always saved is true.
 It is a continual problem.
-Each day we must be resolved to obey God.
+Each day, we must be resolute in our obedience to God.
 As God told the Israelites: “Behold, I am going to send an angel before you to guard you along the way and to bring you into the place which I have prepared.
 Be on your guard before him and obey his voice; do not be rebellious toward him, for he will not pardon your transgression, since My name is in him.
 But if you truly obey his voice and do all that I say, then I will be an enemy to your enemies and an adversary to your adversaries.
 For My angel will go before you and bring you in to the land of the Amorites, the Hittites, the Perizzites, the Canaanites, the Hivites and the Jebusites; and I will completely destroy them” (Exodus 23:20-23).

 The application is not limited to the Israelites of old.
 The writer reminds us that any one of us can develop unbelief and fall away from the living God.
 We may not wander in a wilderness for forty years, but we do exist in a spiritual wilderness during our time on this world.
 It is sin that can make a person hardened against the teachings of God.
-Thus, we must constantly encourage each other so that we all can reach heaven at the end.
+Thus, we must constantly encourage one another so that we can all reach heaven in the end.

-We can be partakers with Christ, but only if we hold that assurance we had at the beginning of our life as Christians firm until we reach the end of life.
-“Assurance” is not referring to a feeling, but the solid foundation that supports our faith.
-It is what we are convicted of as being true.
+We can be partakers with Christ, but only if we hold fast to the assurance we had at the beginning of our Christian life until the end.
+“Assurance” refers not to a feeling, but to the solid foundation that supports our faith.
+It is what we are convinced is true.

 The Israelites continually provoked God by ignoring the evidence that they had repeatedly seen of God’s power and care.
 “The LORD said to Moses, "How long will this people spurn Me?
 And how long will they not believe in Me, despite all the signs which I have performed in their midst?”“ (Numbers 14:11).
 They were led by God out of slavery by great miracles; yet, they complained all along the way and, as a result, died in the wilderness.

-It became so bad that God promised to not bringing the adult Israelites into the land of promise (Numbers 14:22,29; 26:64-65; Deuteronomy 1:34-38).
-Notice that the writer states that it was because of their disobedience in Hebrews 3:18 and because of their unbelief in Hebrews 3:19.
+It became so severe that God promised not to bring the adult Israelites into the land of promise (Numbers 14:22, 29; 26:64-65; Deuteronomy 1:34-38).
+Notice that the writer attributes their disobedience in Hebrews 3:18 and their unbelief in Hebrews 3:19 to their disobedience.
 The Greek word apeitheo is a compound word.
-The prefix means "not" and the verb peitho means "to obey" when used in the active sense or "to be persuaded" when used in the passive sense.
-In John 3:36, Jesus contrasts belief (pisteuo) against disobey (apeitheo) demonstrating that God sees belief and obedience to be two sides of the same coin.
-So many denominational teachers have claimed that faith and works are separate issues and that we are saved by faith alone that people are often surprised to find that God sees things differently.
+The prefix a means "not" and the verb peitho means "to obey" when used in the active sense or "to be persuaded" when used in the passive sense.
+In John 3:36, Jesus contrasts belief (pisteuo) with disobedience (apeitheo), demonstrating that God views belief and obedience as two sides of the same coin.
+Many denominational teachers have claimed that faith and works are separate issues and that we are saved by faith alone, leading people to be surprised to find that God sees things differently.
 James said, "You see then that a man is justified by works, and not by faith only" (James 2:24).
 Belief cannot be separated from obedience.
 A person who is obeying is demonstrating his belief.
 A person who believes won't sit there and do nothing.
 The writer of Hebrews makes the same parallel.
-Hebrews 3:18-19 shows that disobedience and disbelief are two views of the same problem.
+Hebrews 3:18-19 illustrates that disobedience and disbelief are two perspectives on the same issue.

 The failure of the Israelite’s faith caused them to physically die, but if a Christian’s faith fails, the danger is spiritual death.
 Recall the initial warning in Hebrews 2:1-4.